-Plot.
-Insurable acreage and the amount of insurance within a unit will be determined on a plot basis.
-A plot (block) is a homogenous planting pattern of a citrus crop that may or may not consist of different tree age classes (0 to 4 years, 5 years, 6-8 years, or 9 years and above).
-For age classes within the plot that cannot be separately plotted (subplots), use the age class with the greatest percentage of trees in the plot to determine insurable acreage and the amount of insurance.
-If age classes within a plot can be separately plotted (drawn out), the insurable acreage and amount of insurance are determined for each age class and reported on that basis.
+- (e) Block.
+For the purposes of determining the amount of insurance, the age class for the block/sub-block must be determined within a unit on a block basis.
+A block is a homogenous planting pattern of a citrus crop that may or may not consist of different tree age classes (5 years, 6-8 years, or 9 years and above). - If a specific block can be identified for any of the age classes identified above, that age class must be separately reported to determine the insurance guarantee and insurable acreage. - If age classes within a block can be separately plotted (drawn out), the insurable acreage and amount of insurance are determined for each age class and reported on that basis. - If a block/sub-block is inseparable by age class, use the age class within the block/sub-block with the greatest percentage of insurable trees to determine the insurance guarantee.
+Only trees that meet the insurability requirements contained in the CP and the SP are to be counted as part of the corresponding age class for determining the greatest percentage when assigning the appropriate age class for insurance guarantee.